bitcoin-studio/Bitcoin-Programming-with-BitcoinJS/07_1_P2SH_Algebra_Puzzle.md

 ## Observations

-We can decrypt the unlocking script in Bitcoin Core CLI with `decodescript` You will notice that it is the concatenation of the answer `02 + 03` and the redeem script `OP_ADD 05 OP_EQUAL`.
+We can decrypt the unlocking script in Bitcoin Core CLI with `decodescript`.
+You will notice that it is the concatenation of the corresponding hex value of the specified opcodes, `OP_2`, `OP_3` and the redeem script `OP_ADD OP_5 OP_EQUAL`.

-Be aware that the hex script is the serialized version, so before the redeem script it specifies its byte length.
+Be aware that the hex script is the serialized version, which precede the redeem script by its byte length.
 In order to decode the script we need to remove this byte length.
 ```
-$ ~~decodescript 525303935587~~
 $ decodescript 5253935587
 ```